hcomet/CheapoDC/README.md

 ![Wiring Diagram](images/wiring.jpg)

-The default configuration for the basic dual output controller uses Controller Pins 0 and 1 mapped to GPIO pins 0 and 1.
+The default configuration for the basic dual output controller uses Controller Outputs, 0 and 1, mapped to GPIO pins 0 and 1.
 If you cannot use these GPIO pins then they may be changed using the Web UI on the [Device Management](#cheapodc-device-management) page or the default values may be changed in the [CDCDefines.h](CheapoDC/README.md#configure-firmware-in-the-cdcdefinesh-file) file before building the firmware.